Riad123456789/Donation-client-repo/README.md

-## Poject Name : ( Matrimony Services )
+## Poject Name : ( food Donation )

 ## Features Overview :
-  - you can find your life partner from my website .
-  - first you can  create your own your biodata here and your created biodata   can see other people .
+  - you can donation your wested food here .
-  - you can choose your life partner by filtering age and division and gander
-  - on this site  for other  contact information you need to pay some money and then you can see other contact information
+  - and also you can buy another wasted food if you interest donate some money you can give the other person donate some money
+  - if you interest the food you can request first the food owner

 # Technology :
 ### Front-End :
-   - Material UI
+   - Daisy UI
 ### CSS-Framework :
    - Tailwind CSS
 ### Back-End :